The Economics of Climate Change

 And yet, many governments are still to make the required stand.
 Because of its marginal and normally short-term cost benefits, countries like Pakistan, Egypt, Indonesia, Philippines, and Vietnam continue to invest, sometimes heavily, in coal-fired plants.
 Even Germany, once heralded as a leading force in the fight against climate change, has invested in new coal-fired plants over the last decade, and is now preparing the clearing of the ancient Hambacher forest to allow for coal surface mining.
-Japan is another high-profile offender, having made huge commitments to coal since the disaster at Fukushima and the turn away from nuclear.
+Japan, too, is high-profile offender, having made huge commitments to coal since the disaster at Fukushima and the turn away from nuclear.
 In total, it is estimated that the coal-fired plants across the world, both existing and planned, will emit 330 gigatonnes of CO2 over their collective economic lifetime.
 Alone, this would exhaust almost the whole available carbon budget for the 1.5C scenario, begging the question: how then do we veer away from fossil fuel usage?

 A carbon tax

 Well, first of all, global leaders must take responsibility and start listening to the experts, whose voices are increasingly unanimous.
 The works of economist and recent Nobel Laureate William Nordhaus would be a good start.
 For many years, he has been a very public advocate of a global carbon tax.
 The policy, however, requires popularity and legitimacy to be implemented, which is, as of yet, still lacking.
 For politicians, therefore, the policy proposal's 'packaging' is of vital importance.
-This need not be too difficult and could be presented like the following.
-The introduction of a carbon tax, it should be emphasised, would create a feedback loop of its own, creating a snowball effect of falling prices.
-The revenue it generates could be funnelled towards the research and development of zero-carbon alternatives; as a consequence, these alternatives would reduce in cost and increase in efficiency; which would, in turn, further de-incentivise the use of coal-derived energy.
+This needn't be too difficult and could be presented like the following.
+The introduction of a carbon tax, it should be emphasised, would create a feedback loop - a snowball effect of falling energy prices.
+The revenue the tax generates could be funnelled towards the research and development of zero-carbon alternatives, which as a consequence, would see their already competitive costs reduce and their efficiency increase.
+This, in turn, would further de-incentivise the use of coal-derived energy, and as a corollary, encourage greater investment in renewables - in effect, closing the circle.
 Additionally, increased revenue could allow for the reduction of unpopular taxes, or be injected into public services - historically, two effective vote winners.